MARY, QUEEN OF PEACE CATHOLIC CHURCH - MANDEVILLE, LOUISIANA

 • Ability to follow instructions furnished in verbal or written format.

-• Must be a practicing Roman Catholic in good standing.
+• Must be a practicing Roman Catholic in good standing with the Church.